remkop/picocli/README.md

 # picocli - a mighty tiny Command Line Interpreter

-A CLI framework in a single file, designed to be easy to include in your application _in source form_: allowing you to parse command line arguments without dragging in an external dependency.
+A Java command line parsing framework in a single file, so you can include it _in source form_.
+This lets users run your application without requiring picocli as an external dependency.

 How it works: annotate your class and picocli initializes it from the command line arguments, converting the input to strongly typed data.
-Any option prefix style works, with special support for POSIX-style short groupable options.
+Supports any option prefix style, sub-commands, POSIX-style short groupable options, multi-valued options with an exact range of parameters (e.g., `0..*`, `1..2`), and more.

-Generates beautiful and easily tailored usage help.
+Generates beautiful and easily tailored usage help, using ANSI colors where possible.
 Works with Java 5 or higher.

+See the [manual](docs/index.adoc) for details.

 ## Example